7 Steps to Make your Webste HIPAA-Compliant

 - Get into digital prescriptions

-Securing the transmission of the information from the patient to the website is pretty straightforward (it’s #1 — use a website secured with SSL).
-However, what do you do with that information?
-Common solutions include:
+Securing the transmission of the information from the patient to the website is straightforward- use a website secured with SSL.
+However, what do you do with that information, and how is it protected?

 - Store it in files on the web server to download later